Hiking in Picos de Europa: Spain's Best-Kept Secret

 What is the Best Season for the Picos de Europa?

 The best period for hiking in the Picos de Europa is from May to September.
 During this time, the higher-altitude huts and trails are accessible, allowing you to explore the most beautiful routes.
 Snow remnants may still be present on paths and trails until June.
-Additionally, keep in mind that July and August are the busiest months, while May, June, and September offer a more tranquil experience.
+Keep in mind that July and August are the busiest months, while May, June, and September offer a more tranquil experience.

 What is the Best Season for the Picos de Europa?